-That said, social media can be a powerful indicator of those at risk for suffering from mental health disorders, a new study published in Scientific Reports shows.
+That said, social media can be a powerful indicator of those at risk for suffering from mental health disorders, a new study published in Scientific Reports suggests.
 A team led by Andrew Reece, in the Department of Psychology at Harvard, collected Twitter data from 204 individuals.
 Of those, 105 suffered from depression, with a control of 99 healthy subjects.
 The team then used a supervised learning algorithm to see if changes in language predicted clinical depression.

 The answer is yes.
 Depressed patients used more words like death, no, and never, while posting fewer positive words—like happy, beach, and photo—in the lead-up to their diagnosis.

 Figure 4.
 Depression word-shift graph revealing contributions to difference in Twitter happiness observed between depressed (5.98) and healthy (6.11) participants.
 In column 3, (−) indicates a relatively negative word, and (+) indicates a relatively positive word, both with respect to the average happiness of all healthy tweets.
 An up (down) arrow indicates that word was used more (less) by the depressed class.
 Words on the left (right) contribute to a decrease (increase) in happiness in the depressed class.
 [Credit: Andrew G. Reece et. al.]

 A second group pf 174 Twitter users was also studied.
 Of these, 63 suffered from PTSD.
 Again, changes in language revealed that they were likely to be diagnosed.